 The WBC title remains the only one left in Garcia’s possession, meaning a loss against Spence would put Campbell firmly in the frame for the summer of next year.

 Should Garcia pull off a victory against Spence, Campbell would almost certainly be left to fight over the vacant belt with the next contender in line.

 Ironically, behind Campbell in the WBC Ratings is Commey.
 This could see Zaur Abdullaev boosted into a vacant title clash with Campbell.

-Another Russian in Isa Chaniev is set to be offered the IBF bout with Commey in the coming days.
+Another Russian in Isa Channel is offered the IBF bout with Commey in the coming days.